arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 }
 ```

 The `@ValueSource` and `@EnumSource` annotations work when our test method only takes one parameter.
 However, we often need more than that.
-Let’s take a look at the other parameter sources to find out how to provide multiple parameters.
+Let's take a look at the other parameter sources to find out how to provide multiple parameters.

 ### Parameters from factory methods

 `@MethodSource` allows us to refer to one or more factory methods of the test class.
 Such methods must return a `Stream`, `Iterable`, `Iterator`, or an array of parameters.

-Let’s assume that we have a class `RomanNumeral` that is used to convert arabic to roman numerals.
+Let's assume that we have a class `RomanNumeral` that converts arabic to roman numerals.
 We need to pass multiple parameters in our parameterized test, so we can use a `Stream` of `Arguments`:

 ```java
 @ParameterizedTest